67 (group)

 67 (pronounced six-seven) are a British music group and street gang in the UK drill scene originally composed of members LD, Monkey, Dimzy, Liquez, ASAP and SJ.

 Having gained notoriety following the police shooting of Chris Kaba, the group has been labelled a criminal gang by the Metropolitan Police, and had several shows shut down using the controversial Form 696, including their first UK tour after it sold out.

 History

 67 formed in Brixton Hill, South London, and rose to fame in 2014.
 They are known as one of the early adopters of the UK drill sound, being the first group to gain mainstream popularity.
-They are best known for their 2016 track "Lets Lurk" featuring Giggs, whose instrumental was used by Big Shaq in his 2017 parody track "Man's Not Hot".
+They are best known for their 2016 track "Let's Lurk" featuring Giggs, whose instrumental was used by Big Shaq in his 2017 parody track "Man's Not Hot".
 They saw chart success again in 2017, when the mixtape The Glorious Twelfth peaked at 71 on the official charts.